Top Ten Questions

 6. How easy is it to get involved on campus?

 Some students joke that it’s TOO easy to get involved here!
 There are dozens of academic, social and honors organizations.
-Environmental club – check.
-Dance marathon – check.
-Enactus (business club) – check.
-Griffin Gang (spirit club) – yep, that’s here, too.
+Fontbonne Activities Board – check.
+Dance Marathon – check.
+Black Student Union – check.
+Enactus (business and entrepreneurial club) – yep, that’s here, too.
 Don’t see something that interests you?
-Our director of student leadership is always willing to help students explore forming new organizations.
+Talk to the Center for Leadership and Community Engagement, and consider starting your own organization!

-We don’t have traditional sororities and fraternities, but our honors organizations bring together students of different backgrounds to create strong leadership groups such as ODK (Omicron Delta Kappa).
+We don’t have traditional sororities and fraternities, but our honors organizations bring together students of different backgrounds to create strong leadership groups like ODK (Omicron Delta Kappa).

 8. How big is Fontbonne?

-As of spring 2015, we had about 2,000 students.
+As of 2018, we have around 1,400 total students.
 We’re big enough where people feel they can engage a variety of activities and interests, but small enough that you won’t get lost in the shuffle here.
 Faculty will know your name.
 More importantly, with an 10:1 student-to-teacher ratio, they’ll work with you to help you achieve your goals.

 9. What kind of internships do students get?